averykhoo/intervals/README.md

   coverage to determine the output
   * but in practice only need 2 points, check for overlap, then determine if closed
   * can probably overlap with the mod of real numbers, or real number mod
+  * see powerpoint and screenshots for an idea of how it works

 # TODO